Georgia

 Audio Description: Georgia Tapestry

-This audio description provides a detailed verbal account of the Georgia Tapestry, which depicts the Chasseurs Volontaires de Saint-Domingue, the Creole militia unit that participated in the Battle of Savannah in 1779.
+The Georgia panel depicts the Chasseurs Volontaires de Saint-Domingue, the Haitian militia unit that participated in the Battle of Savannah in 1779.
+The Chasseurs were the largest unit of Black soldiers to participate in the American Revolution.

 Historical Partner